seanpatton1/rock-paper-scissors/README.md

 ### Code

-- Code references commented on JavaScript
+- Code references commented on JavaScript file.

 - [YouTube](https://www.youtube.com/), [Stack Overflow](https://stackoverflow.com/) and [W3schools](https://www.w3schools.com/) were used throughout the creation of this project.
+I found [Youtube-Kevein-Powell](https://www.youtube.com/@KevinPowell) very helpful with CSS styling issues.

 [Back to top ⇧](#table-of-contents)

 ## Acknowledgements

-- I'd like to firstly thank my girlfriend Martina, She has assisted with the images and was a sounding board when deciding on a colour scheme for the pag
+- I would like to express my gratitude to my girlfriend, Martina.
+She has contributed to the image selection and served as a valuable sounding board during the process of deciding on a color scheme for the page.

-- I would like to thank Marcel, He was invaluable when it came to design and the creation of this README file.
-He gave insights which I had not thought of
+- I want to extend my gratitude to Marcel for his invaluable contributions to the design and creation of this README file.
+His insights provided perspectives that I had not previously considered.

-- I would like to thank everyone who tested the game to ensure it worked correctly and also for their attempts to break it to ensure its robustness
+- I express my gratitude to everyone who tested the game, ensuring its proper functionality, and also for their efforts to stress-test it, ensuring its robustness.

 [Back to top ⇧](#table-of-contents)